dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-0_ssh.md

 $ scp results.dat vlad@backupserver:
 ~~~

-would copy `results.dat` into our home directory on `backupserver`, however, if we did not
+would copy `results.dat` into our home directory on `backupserver`, however, if
-have the colon to inform `scp` of the remote machine, we would still have a valid commmad
+we did not have the colon to inform `scp` of the remote machine, we would still
+have a valid commmad

 ~~~ {.input}
 $ scp results.dat vlad@backupserver
 ~~~

-but now we have merely created a file called `vlad@backupserver` on our local machine,
+but now we have merely created a file called `vlad@backupserver` on our local
-as we would have done with `cp`.
+machine, as we would have done with `cp`.

 ~~~ {.input}
 $ cp results.dat vlad@backupserver
 ~~~

-Copying a whole directory betwen remote machines uses the same syntax as the `cp` command:
+Copying a whole directory between remote machines uses the same syntax as the
-we just use the `-r` option to signal that we want copying to be recursively.
+`cp` command: we just use the `-r` option to signal that we want copying to be
-For example,
-this command copies all of our results from the backup server to our laptop:
+recursively.
+For example, this command copies all of our results from the
+backup server to our laptop:

 ~~~ {.input}
 $ scp -r vlad@backupserver:backups ./backups